neologd/neologd-solr-elasticsearch-synonyms/README.md

 ### How to install/use/update neologd-solr-elasticsearch-synonym
 #### Step.1
-Move to a directory of the repository which was cloned in the above preparation.
+Move to neologd-solr-elasticsearch-synonym directory  which was cloned in the above preparation.

     $ cd neologd-solr-elasticsearch-synonym